 At first glance manufactured homes, modular homes, and mobile homes may all look the same, but be aware there are many subtle and obvious differences both inside and outside between the three kinds of homes.
-Whether you are looking to move into a new home of your own or are ready to invest in your next cash-flowing rental property the below information will help shed some light on the difference and similarities amidst mobile homes, manufactured homes, and modular homes.
+Whether you are looking to move into a new home of your own or are ready to invest in your next cash-flowing rental property, the information below will help shed some light on the differences and similarities amidst mobile homes, manufactured homes, and modular homes.

 Mobile homes are what you may think is any fabricated home that is not built completely at the location where it will reside, but the fact is mobile homes have not been made since 1976.
 This was the year HUD set forth new and safer construction and installation standards for all homes built in a factory.
 Mobile homes may be located inside a mobile home park or on an owner’s land.
 These homes have steel I-beams which run along the underside of the homes; these I-beams may rest atop concrete blocks, wooden pillars, metal stands, or a permanent concrete foundation.